sunscorched/sunscorched.github.io/_posts/2024-03-13-nonlinear.md

 ![label](/files/vdp.jpg)

-Indeed, any of the potential periodic orbits must travel in both regions.
+Indeed, any of the potential periodic orbits must travel in both regions (the vertical lines $x=\pm 1$ are part of the lightly colored grid).
 However, we're still unsure if there are actually any orbits; the solutions could just be coming back nearly to itself without actually closing up and we're unable to tell because we can't zoom in far enough.
 So detecting orbits is a much more subtle matter.
 In the future, I may write a post on that subject.

 ### Ending Thoughts